-Attributes: GE2A: ART, GE2: ASXP, list 1, Effective Expression/Aesthetic, GE3: HUM, Liberal Arts Restrictions: Must be enrolled in the following level: Undergraduate; May not be enrolled in the following
+- Must be enrolled in the following level: Undergraduate - May not be enrolled in the following major: Music

 MUS141 College/Youth Symphony (1)

 The orchestra performs primarily classical works throughout the mid-Hudson region with selected students and guest artists as soloists.
 Consultation with the director is recommended before registering.
 May be repeated for credit.